yangke/cluehunter/docs/source/output_examples.rst

    |offset, which is used to dereference a function pointer.                                                    |
    +------------------------------------------------------------------------------------------------------------+

+Construct a crash exploit and use the robot_dbg.exp to record the source code execution trace.
+Then let ClueHunter to perform the interprocedural analysis on it.
+It will output the svg graph by default.
 Figure 1 shows the dependencies of variable ``mode`` which cause the crash.
 Table 2 shows there shape meaning of the node and edge in it.

 .. table:: Table 2 The Meaning of Shape for Node and Edge